SickChill/sickchill/contributing.md

 Please follow these guidelines before reporting a bug:

-1. **Update to the latest version** &mdash; Check if you can reproduce the issue with the latest version from the `dev` branch.
+1. **Update to the latest version** &mdash; Check if you can reproduce the issue with the latest version from the `develop` branch.

 2. **Use the SickRage Forums search** &mdash; check if the issue has already been reported.
 If it has been, please comment on the existing issue.